sjbylo/ocp-topics/s2i-builder-simple/builder/README.md

 docker run s2i-simple-builder
 ```

-Notice that if you "docker run" an s2i builder image as-is, without providing any "source code", you will usually see a message describing how to use the image.
+Notice that when you "docker run" an s2i builder image as-is, without providing any "source code", you will usually see a message describing how to use the image.

-To build the image inside of openshift and have the image pushed into the internal registry, follow these commands.
+To build the image inside openshift and have it pushed into the internal registry, follow these commands:

 ```
-oc import-image openshift/base-centos7 --confirm  # Make this base image available.
-Do this only once
+oc import-image openshift/base-centos7 --confirm  # Make the base image available.
+Do this only once.

 oc new-build . --name s2i-simple-builder          # Create the build configuration (using Docker build strategry)